mmheller/mdEditorFileInjector/README.md

 Option 5: Delete JSON content specified in Find file (-f)

+Option 6: Complex find and complex replace.
+Example: looking for "matching": false in the allocation section and replacing the value with the same value plus another administrator lcc object value.

 Contacts Option Descriptions:

 Option Default: if contact ID exists, does not replace or add the contact.